pnp/PnP-PowerShell/Documentation/AddPnPListFoldersToProvisioningTemplate.md

 #Add-PnPListFoldersToProvisioningTemplate
-Adds folders to a list in an in-memory PnP Provisioning Template
+Adds folders to a list in an existing PnP Provisioning Template
 ##Syntax
 ```powershell
 Add-PnPListFoldersToProvisioningTemplate -Path <String>